WHAT ABOUT LIFE INSURANCE WITH EPILEPSY/SEIZURE DISORDERS - PinnacleQuote

 What about life insurance with epilepsy/seizure disorders?

 A lot of people think that if they have a history of seizures or some other type of neurological disorder, it means they can’t buy life insurance.
 This is not the case!
-In fact, many people with epilepsy are able to purchase affordable and flexible term life insurance.

 And because these policies are so much more affordable than whole-life policies, you may be able to afford enough coverage for your family’s future needs.